katafrakt/hanami-shrine/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lotus-shrine.
+Bug reports and pull requests are welcome on GitHub at https://github.com/katafrakt/lotus-shrine.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+Cat images (used in tests) are public domain taken from [Wikimedia Commons](http://commons.wikimedia.org).